Our Team

 Owen Roth

-Prior to joining DOJ, Owen spent four years at Cravath, Swaine & Moore LLP, where he worked on months-long trials adjudicating billions of dollars of potential liability.
-He helped represent major financial institutions, pharmaceutical companies facing litigation under the False Claims Act, other large law firms, and major American and international businesses.
-Owen assisted with internal investigations into possible violations of the Foreign Corrupt Practices Act and compliance with U.S. sanctions, export controls, securities regulations, and antitrust laws.
-He provided pro bono representation of juvenile immigrants seeking permanent status after being abandoned in the United States.
+Prior to his time in DOJ, Owen spent four years a large firm in New York City.
+He helped represent major financial institutions, pharmaceutical companies, other law firms, and major American and international businesses.
+He also assisted with internal investigations implicating the Foreign Corrupt Practices Act and compliance with U.S. sanctions, export controls, securities regulations, and antitrust laws.
+He also provided pro bono representation of juveniles seeking permanent status after being abandoned in the United States.

 Maxine I. Dobro